Manually Texting Members vs Automated Reminders

 Manual texting means:

-• Copy-pasting the same message, tweaking names, hoping you didn't miss anyone
+- Copy-pasting the same message, tweaking names, hoping you missed no one

-• No record of who was messaged, who replied, or who ghosted
+- No record of who got messaged, who replied, who ghosted

-• Re-engagement texts to lapsed members that you mean to send but never do
+- Re-engagement texts to lapsed members you mean to send and never do

 Automated reminders mean:

-• A class booked triggers a confirmation, then a reminder 24 hours out, then a nudge a couple of hours before — automatically
+- A booked class fires a confirmation, then a reminder 24 hours out, then a nudge a couple of hours before

-• A member who hasn't checked in for 10 days gets a friendly "we miss you" message without anyone lifting a finger
+- A member who hasn't checked in for 10 days gets a friendly "we miss you" without anyone lifting a finger

 Doesn't automation feel impersonal to members?

-What kills the personal touch is inconsistency — the member who booked a PT session and heard nothing, then no-showed, then felt awkward, then cancelled.
-The Health & Fitness Association reports 23% of gym cancellations are due to non-use: members who quietly disengage and drift away.
-Consistent, timely contact is what pulls those people back before they're gone.
+What actually kills the personal touch is silence.
+Picture the member who booked a PT session, heard nothing, no-showed, felt awkward, then cancelled.
+The Health & Fitness Association reports 23% of gym cancellations are due to non-use: people who quietly disengage and drift off.
+Timely contact pulls them back before they're gone.

-And frequency matters, because engagement predicts loyalty.
+Frequency drives loyalty.
 Research cited by IHRSA found members who visit at least twice a week are 50% less likely to cancel than those who come once a week or less.
-Automated re-engagement is how you catch the drop from "twice a week" to "once a fortnight" while you still can.
+Automated re-engagement catches the slide from "twice a week" to "once a fortnight" while you can still do something about it.
+The same triggers drive your other win-backs, and you can lift them straight from five follow-up workflows every service business should steal.

 What should an automated reminder system actually do?

-• Booking-triggered confirmations and reminders — sent automatically when someone books, not manually the next morning
+- Booking-triggered reminders — sent when someone books, not typed out the next morning

-• A two-touch reminder rhythm — one the day before, one a couple of hours out
+- A two-touch rhythm — one the day before, one a couple of hours out

-• Two-way replies in one inbox — so members can confirm or reschedule and you see it all in one thread
+- Two-way replies in one inbox — members confirm or reschedule and you see it in one thread

-• Failed-payment nudges — to stop involuntary churn before it happens
+- Failed-payment nudges — stop involuntary churn before it lands

-Here's the catch: chase these features one by one and you end up with a booking app, a separate texting tool, an email platform, a payment reminder add-on and a spreadsheet holding it together.
-That patched-together stack is expensive and fragile — and it's exactly the trap the switch to automation is meant to get you out of.
-A typical Australian service business ends up paying around $18,000 a year across a pile of separate subscriptions once you add it all up.
+Here's the catch: chase these one at a time and you end up with a booking app, a separate texting tool, an email platform, a payment add-on, and a spreadsheet holding it together.
+That patchwork is expensive and fragile, the exact trap automation was meant to get you out of.
+A typical Australian service business pays around $18,000 a year across a pile of separate subscriptions once you total it up.
+That's the same maths behind six separate subscriptions versus one all-in-one platform.

 How IgniteOS does this for you

-Because it's one platform, the reminder that saves a no-show, the nudge that wins back a drifting member and the prompt that recovers a failed payment all work off the same member record — no exports, no copy-paste, no gaps when you get busy.
+One platform means the reminder that saves a no-show, the nudge that wins back a drifting member, and the prompt that recovers a failed payment all run off the same member record.
+No exports, no copy-paste, no gaps the week you get busy.

-Want to see the maths against what you're running now?
-Compare automated reminders vs your current setup, work out what your tool stack really costs with the savings calculator, or check pricing and plans.
+Worried it's a big switch?
+Migration's included and there's a complimentary onboarding session, so you're not rebuilding anything by hand.
+Want the maths against what you run now?
+Compare automated reminders vs your current setup, total up what your tool stack really costs with the savings calculator, or check pricing and plans.
 You can start a 14-day free trial (card required, $0 charged until day 14, cancel anytime, free migration included), or book a demo if you'd rather be walked through it first.

 Sources & further reading